-The Benefits of a Therapist Who Understands Your Cultural Background
+The Benefits of a Therapist Who Understands Your Background

-The Benefits of a Therapist Who Understands Your Cultural Background
+The Benefits of a Therapist Who Understands Your Background

 By Tiffany Eve Lawrence

-Many people from diverse racial and cultural backgrounds share Gingrich’s experience.
+Many people from different backgrounds share Gingrich’s experience.

-“Having a therapist who shares a similar cultural background can be very helpful for your healing journey,” says Asuka Garcia, a licensed clinical social worker and first-generation Asian immigrant who works with first-generation immigrants, including international students, especially when it comes to building your identity in your teen and young-adult years.
+“Having a therapist who shares a similar cultural background can be very helpful for your healing journey,” says Asuka Garcia, a licensed clinical social worker and first-generation Asian immigrant who works with first-generation immigrants, including international students.

-“Racial identity development is such an important part of your mental health and your life,” says Raquel Martin, a clinical psychologist in Nashville, Tennessee who specializes in racism-based stress and racial identity development.
+“Racial identity development is such an important part of your mental health and your life,” says Raquel Martin, a clinical psychologist in Nashville, Tennessee, who specializes in racial identity development and stress resulting from racism.

 Of course, sharing your background alone does not guarantee your therapist will affirm or relate to your identity.
-It’s also possible to get culturally sensitive care from someone who doesn’t share your background but has been trained to be open to—and take into account—your identity and lived experience.
-A culturally competent therapist will have the ability to understand and respect values, attitudes, and other differences across cultures.
+It’s also possible to get sensitive care from someone who doesn’t share your background but has been trained to be open to — and take into account — your identity and experiences.
+A culturally competent therapist is one who has learned to tailor their approaches to different people.
+They will have the ability to understand and respect values, attitudes, and other differences across cultures and backgrounds.

 • They may understand you without you having to explain the values and perspectives associated with your cultural background.